binig/stoRx/README.md

 * we can even reuse reducer on multiple substore.
 * we can take advantage of the Observable transformation function to bind Recuder with the Store.subscribeReducer(observable, reducer)

+## License

+The MIT License (MIT) - See file 'LICENSE' in this project

+## Copyright

+Copyright © 2017 Benoît Roger.
+All Rights Reserved.